-Even though infants have their share of sleep issues to work through, toddlers are not immune from sleep struggles as well.
-While toddler sleep problems present themselves in different ways than infant sleep issues do, they are often (but not always) rooted in the same predicament.
+Even though infants have their share of sleep issues to work through, toddler sleep issues are nothing to balk at.
+While toddler sleep issues present themselves in different ways than infant sleep issues do, they are often (but not always) rooted in the same predicament.
 What?
 A child’s inability to fall asleep unassisted.
 Here I’ll cover the most frequent toddler sleep issues, and what you can do to remedy them.

 #Toddler Nap Problems